victordomingos/optimize-images/README.md

 # Optimize Images [![Github commits (since latest release)](https://img.shields.io/github/commits-since/victordomingos/optimize-images/latest.svg)](https://github.com/victordomingos/optimize-images)
-A little command-line interface (CLI) utility written in pure Python to help you reduce the file size of images.
+A command-line interface (CLI) utility written in pure Python to help you reduce the file size of images.

 This application is intended to be pure Python, with no special dependencies besides Pillow, therefore ensuring compatibility with a wide range of systems,